bosskabouter/volatalk/README.md

 The private key is stored in a Dexie encrypted IndexedDB.

-    TODO: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
+    Future Feature: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
 Contacts or messages would not be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
 That's like a recoverable phone number.

 ### VolaTALK Client

 A Progressive Web App as reference of the VolaTALK protocol, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the the `pwa-starter` template.

-    TODO: An Angular reference implementation, possibly trying out cloud storage https://Back4App.com.
+    Future Feature: An Angular reference implementation, possibly trying out cloud storage https://Back4App.com.

 #### Registration